-When you lie down in bed each night, can you count on your cat climbing on top of you shortly after?
-Many cats choose to sleep with or on their human companions, and while this can make for a cozy nap, it might also affect your sleep.
+When you lie down in bed each night, can you count on your cat to climb on top of you shortly after?
+Many cats choose to sleep with or on top of their human companions.
+While this can make for a cozy nap, it might also affect your sleep.
 You may be wondering, “Why does my cat lie on me,” or, “Why does my cat sleep on my chest?”
 The answer to these questions can affect how you decide to handle your nighttime companion.

 Your cat may sleep on different parts of your body for different reasons, too.
 Some cats delight in sleeping on their human’s head.
 This might be uncomfortable for you, but your cat might prefer it because your head doesn’t move often as you sleep.
 Your head also radiates heat, so your cat might curl himself up on your pillow to stay warm during the night.

 Some cats prefer to sleep on your chest.
 As you sleep, your slow and steady breathing could be appealing to your cat.
 Your chest also creates a broad, relatively flat area where your cat can soak up a lot of your body heat.

 Looking at your cat’s body language can give you extra insight into what’s motivating him to join you to sleep.
 A cat who is relaxed, content, and happy to be snuggling up with you may exhibit various signs.
 He may stretch out on his back, exposing his belly — a vulnerable part of his body — and truly relaxing.
 He may sleep with his legs extended out from his body instead of curled up tight.
 He may purr and look at you with squinted eyes, blinking slowly.
 Your cat might even rub his head against you, marking you with his scents and claiming you as his own.
 In all these movements, he’s demonstrating that he’s happy and relaxed.